 Elizabeth Ward recommends taking pre-pregnancy vitamins to get the iodine you need.
 She states: “It’s not always easy to fulfill your daily iodine quota with food, which is why the American Thyroid Association (ATA) recommends that pregnant and breastfeeding women, and those who are planning to become pregnant, consume at least 250 micrograms (mcg) of iodine daily.
 The ATA suggests that pregnant and breastfeeding women take 150 mcg of iodine as a dietary supplement every day to fill in possible iodine gaps.
 Choose a multivitamin with potassium iodide, as this form of iodine is well absorbed by the body.”

-Another nutrient that you may not consider essential for preconception is iron.
+Another nutrient that you may not consider essential for preconception health is iron.
 Iron is necessary to support the growing placenta and to support your plasma volume and red cell mass.
 Healthy iron levels during pregnancy help to reduce the risk of complications including abnormal kidney formation in the baby, which may lead to kidney disease in adulthood.

 You actually need less iron during preconception than you need during pregnancy.
 Your pre-pregnancy vitamins should contain 18 mg of iron, and the dose should increase as your pregnancy goes on.